bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

   Bugfix: tasks fixed.

 Changes in 6.2.0:
-  Layout changed: fieldset added to questions and user data in the form and settings.wrapQuestionTitle1 changed to <legend>
+  Layout changed: fieldset added to questions and user data in the form and settings.wrapQuestionTitle1 changed to legend.